foliant-docs/foliantcontrib.multiproject/README.md

 $ foliant src backup --config alternative_config.yml
 ```

+Also you may specify the root directory of your Foliant project by using the `--project-dir` option.
+If not specified, current directory will be used.

 ## RepoLink Preprocessor

 This preprocessor allows to add into each Markdown source a hyperlink to the related file in Git repository.
 The hyperlink appears after the first heading of the document.